iesahin/xvc/book/src/ref/xvc-storage.md

 Usage: xvc storage <COMMAND>

 Commands:
-  list    List all configured storages remove  Remove a storage configuration new     Configure a new storage help    Print this message or the help of the given subcommand(s)
+  list    List all configured storages [aliases: l] remove  Remove a storage configuration [aliases: R] new     Configure a new storage [aliases: n] help    Print this message or the help of the given subcommand(s)

 Options: